U.S. expat taxes in Germany

-With H&R Block, you can rest easy knowing you’ve found the right expertise for your U.S. expat taxes in Germany.
-Our seasoned tax pros make filing simple and secure.
+With H&R Block, you can rest easy knowing you’ve found the right expertise for U.S. expat taxes in Germany.
 Whether you need expat tax guidance on filing from abroad or information on FATCA and FBAR rules, we’re here to help.

 What U.S. citizens living or working in Germany should know

 For starters, U.S. expats and green card holders in Germany should continue to file a U.S. tax return each year.
 However, filing while abroad comes with new considerations and questions.
 “Do I have additional information to report to the IRS?
 How do my German financial accounts affect my filing?
 What options do I have to reduce my tax bill?”

 We’ve outlined a few considerations for U.S. citizens working in Germany, so you know what affects the tax you pay and which forms you need to file.
 Of course, tax rules for U.S. expats go beyond what we’ve listed below.

 Need help?
 Our experienced tax advisors have seen it all and are here for you when you’re ready to tackle your taxes.

 U.S. Expat Tax Filing Considerations

 Working as an American in Germany can affect your taxes even if you don’t stay for very long.
 For example, if you earn income while on a short-term assignment, you’ll need to report that income on your U.S. taxes.
 As you establish deeper financial roots in Germany, you’ll have more considerations for your American tax filing.